img

 Risk adjustment coding enables medical professionals to predict their future resource utilization so they get reimbursed appropriately for their services.
 As a healthcare service provider, you must ensure that the healthcare payment claims you submit are error-free.

-Therefore, it’s important to thoroughly review or audit your claims to avoid delays in submission and reimbursements, which can negatively impact your facility’s finances and ability to operate.
-Errors in your hierarchical condition category (HCC) coding can lead to external audits or fraud investigations, which are stressful and will delay your reimbursements.
+The takeaway?
+Inaccurate claims lead to a lot of missed funding and administrative chaos.
+Errors in your hierarchical condition category (HCC) coding can also lead to external audits or fraud investigations, which are stressful and will delay your reimbursements.

 This is why you must do everything possible to prevent coding errors, and the best way to avoid these errors is to review HCC codes.
-The two most important HCC coding review processes are prospective and retrospective coding reviews.
+Providers must thoroughly review or audit your claims to avoid delays in submission and reimbursements, which can negatively impact your facility’s finances and ability to operate.

 What Is a Prospective Coding Review?